jasonsvillar/works.register/README.md

 - Implement CI/CD.
 - Implement Clean Architecture and create a new project based on this.
 - Subdivide this project into microservices and use Apache Kafka or RabitMQ.

+# Notes for the DEVs
+# Jasypt
+ - Due to the implementation of jasypt to run the application it is necessary to send the environment variable JASYPT_ENCRYPTOR_PASSWORD.
+ - Example to encrypt values in application.properties:
+   1. spring.datasource.username=**DEC**(ExampleUserName)
+   2. mvn jasypt:encrypt -Djasypt.encryptor.password=UltraSecretPassword
+   3. Result: spring.datasource.username=**ENC**(ger86g65e4aga4ge5g445dfgLYS47l)